shipping-docker/vessel/README.md

 Up and running with small Docker dev environments.

+## Documentation

+Full documentation can be found at [https://vessel.shippingdocker.com](https://vessel.shippingdocker.com).

 ## Install

 Vessel is just a small set of files that sets up a local Docker-based dev environment per project.
 There is nothing to install globally, except Docker itself!